danielabar/ollama_chat/README.md

   * Why aren't code responses from model indented?
 Should the indents be coming from model response or is this considered client side formatting?

 ### Other
-* Broadcast the question in a different styled div so it looks like a Q & A conversation
 * Allow user to select from list of available models (how to handle if prompt format is different for each?)
 * Save chat history
 * Ability to start a new chat